rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 34 groupA = hoomd.group.type(name='groupA', type='A');
 35
 ```
-* Sets up the dissipative particle dynamics (DPD) interactions (where `gamma`, `A` and temperature (the energy `KT`: Boltzman constant times temperature) are the only required variables for calculating the forces, and `r_cut` is the cutoff distance after which two particles are deemed too far away to interact with each other).
+* Sets up the dissipative particle dynamics (DPD) interactions for those particle (where `gamma`, `A` and temperature (represented as the energy `KT`: Boltzman constant (k) times temperature) are the only required variables for calculating the forces, and `r_cut` is the cutoff distance after which two particles are deemed too far away to interact with each other).
 ```python
 36 dpd = hoomd.md.pair.dpd(r_cut= 1 * r_c, nlist=nl, kT=KT, seed=simulation_seed);
 37 dpd.pair_coeff.set('A', 'A', r_cut= 1.0 * r_c, A=25, gamma=4.5);